LaunchCodeEducation/java-web-development/src/chapters/spring-model-validation/exercises.rst

 ===========================

 Let’s practice adding more fields onto our event objects and validating them.
+Create a new branch from the `display-errors branch <https://github.com/LaunchCodeEducation/coding-events/tree/display-errors>`__.

+Below, we describe some new fields for you to add to the ``Event`` class.
-Create a new branch from ``display-errors``.
-For each of the items below, consider the following factors:
+For each field, consider the following factors:

 a.
 What will you call your field?
 #.
 Will you need accessors for this field?